Scleral GP contact lenses: How these can help you

 In cases of early keratoconus, a standard GP lens may be used.
 However, if the lens does not center properly on the eye or moves excessively with blinks and causes discomfort, switching to a large-diameter scleral contact lens may solve the problem.

-Advances in lens design technology are allowing manufacturers to design scleral lenses that can correct more conditions than ever before, including bifocal scleral lenses for the correction of presbyopia.
+Advances in lens design technology are allowing manufacturers to design scleral lenses that can correct more conditions than ever before, including bifocal sclerals for the correction of presbyopia.

 Special-Effect Scleral Contacts

-Sometimes the term "scleral lenses" also is used to describe special-effect contact lenses that dramatically alter the appearance of the wearer's eyes.
+Sometimes the term "scleral lenses" (or "sclera lenses") also is used to describe costume contact lenses that dramatically alter the appearance of the wearer's eyes.

 Scleral Contact Lens Cost